 Reds & Oranges

 In addition to dark leafy greens, fruits and veggies in the red and orange families are equally important for skin health.
 They too are high in beta-carotene and vitamin A along with other phytonutrients, which not only nourish the cells of the skin but also helps to protect your skin against the damages of the sun.
 These nutrients actually improve your skin’s innate SPF protection!
-On a daily basis include at least a serving or two of any of the following foods; carrots, sweet potato, apricots, pink grapefruit, watermelon, tomatoes, etc.
+On a daily basis include at least a serving or two of any of the following foods; carrots, sweet potatoes, apricots, pink grapefruit, watermelon, tomatoes, papaya, bell pepper, pumpkin, etc.

 All antioxidants play a role in skin health but vitamin C in particular is an important player.
 Vitamin C’s ability to fight free radical damage plus promote collagen synthesis can lessen wrinkling of the skin and make the skin look younger!
 I mean who doesn’t want that, right?!
 Include at least one serving of the following foods on a daily basis; papaya, bell peppers, berries, broccoli, or citrus fruits.